-U.S. appeals court ends block on Arkansas abortion pill law
+Arkansas limits on abortion pill can proceed: appeals court

 Planned Parenthood could win its case if the court found a "large fraction" of women seeking abortion-inducing drugs would face an undue burden, but the lower court failed to determine this, the ruling said.

-In 2014, only 14 percent of abortions in Arkansas involved abortion-inducing drugs, the appellate court said.
+Danielle Wells, a spokeswoman for Planned Parenthood Federation of America, said the organization was mulling its next steps, but noted it would have two weeks under the appeals court rules to petition for a rehearing.

-Planned Parenthood did not respond to a request for comment, nor did Larry Jegley, the chief prosecutor for Pulaski County, who was named as a defendant in the lawsuit.
-Matt Durrett, the chief prosecutor in Washington County and the other named defendant, could not comment because he was on vacation, his office said.
+"This law was written by politicians, and not doctors, and is part of a national strategy to end access to abortion step by step and law by law," Wells wrote in an email.

-Reporting by Jonathan Allen
+Reporting by Jonathan Allen; Editing by David Gregorio